 §62.36 General operation requirements.

 (a) Eligibility documentation.
-Grantees must verify and document each participant's eligibility for supportive services and classify the participant under one of the categories set forth in §62.11(a).
-Grantees must certify the eligibility and classification of each participant at least once every 3 months.
+Prior to providing supportive services, grantees must verify and document each participant's eligibility for supportive services and classify the participant under one of the categories set forth in §62.11.
+Grantees must recertify the participant's eligibility as a very low-income veteran family at least once every 3 months.

 (b) Confidentiality.
 Grantees must maintain the confidentiality of records kept on participants.
 Grantees that provide family violence prevention or treatment services must establish and implement procedures to ensure the confidentiality of: